avinashi10/1more_page/README.md

 ```
 npm install
 ```
-3. Starting Webpack and the Server
+3. Start Webpack and the server
 ```
 npm run client-dev
 npm run server-dev
 ```
-4. Navigate to Page
-Navigate to localhost/3000 in your local browser
+4. Navigate to localhost:3000 in your local browser